The free whisky newsletters listed below each have the first page shown.

 My original plan was to put this newsletter out once a month, but surprise, surprise, I found that I liked tasting different Whiskies and writing about them.

 So the Newsletter will now be every two weeks.

-This issue I look at a Whisky I thought was extinct; the St. Magadalene 19-year-old.
-The St. Magadalene Distillery (also known as Linlithgow from the town where it is situated) was established around 1765, and closed in 1983.
+This issue I look at a Whisky I thought was extinct; the St. Magdalene 19-year-old.
+The St. Magdalene Distillery (also known as Linlithgow from the town where it is situated) was established around 1765 and closed in 1983.
 This is now a very rare single malt whisky (and cost me $38 for a dram).

 I chose this after discovering it in the “Whisky Attic” of the “Freakin Frog” bar in Las Vegas, which boasts the largest selection of whiskies in America.
 The reason I chose this particular whisky is that I toured the St. Magdalene distillery when I was 12-years-old on a school tour.

 The distillery is built on the site of a 12th-century leper colony.
 During a number of reconstructions, it was converted to a convent and later to a hospital before it was turned in to a distillery.

 You can buy St. Magdalene's 19-year-old for around $1800.00 a bottle.

 Palate - Dry, Toffee, Acidic

 I would recommend a dash of water with this one as it comes in at 63.8%.
 The water also releases more of the flavors.